tanzu-end-to-end/tko-workshop/workshop/content/workshop-overview.md

 - Upgrade Clusters to the latest Kubernetes Version automatically
 - Provide/Restore clusters from backup

-This demo will walk you through the important capabilities that TKO provides to support the outcomes you are striving for in your application modernization efforts.
+This demo will walk you through the important capabilities that are available in Tanzu for Kubernetes Operations.